MicrosoftDocs/power-platform/power-platform/developer/catalog.md

 Using the **Active Approval Requests** view, open a request and select **Resolve Request** in the menu.

 - Select **Reject Request** to decline the request.
-The request will be archived and publisher, item and asset will not be created.
+The request is archived and publisher, item and asset won't be created.
-- Click **Complete Request** to approve.
+- Select **Complete Request** to approve.
 Upon approval, Publisher, Item and Assets be created.
-The request will be archived and moved to **Inactive** status.
+The request is archived to **Inactive** status.

 ### Review Install history

 In the **Deployment History** section of the navigation pane, select **Install History** to view a list of installations that were requested from the catalog.

-This list has 2 views:
+This list has two views:

 - **Active Install Histories**(Default)
 - **Inactive Install Histories**